Class Locations

 public static LocationVector bisect(Location p1, Location p2, Location p3)

-that bisects the angle defined by the line segmentsp2p1
+Method returns a unitLocationVectorthat bisects the angle defined by the line segmentsp2p1andp2p3.- Parameters:

 - the bisecting